rwxrob/skilstak/docs/boost/2023/week3.md

 10. Use up and down arrows (for now) to get previous commands
 11. Restart and attach to named container
 12. Use Advanced Package Manager (APT)
-13. Use update command to refresh list of packages
+13. Use `apt update` command to refresh list of packages
-    1. Do NOT use upgrade command
 14. Clear the screen with clear command (not control-L)
 15. Install documentation helpers
 16. Use man to get help about commands